 |Children||Student or Visitor visa||Student or Visitor visa|

-It is your future boss who would need to stand by you, provide clarification of your prospective job duties, if required, and attest to your skills that match them best.
-The employers, whose role can hardly be overestimated, will also need to complete paperwork in support of your application and interact with INZ and, if needed, with Work and Income.
+It is your future boss who would need to stand by you all the time.
+They would provide clarification of your prospective job duties, if required, and attest to your skills that match them best.
+The employers, whose role can hardly be overestimated, will also need to complete paperwork in support of your application.
+Should the need arise, they will interact with INZ and Work and Income, who will issue a Skills Match Report.

 At New Shores Migration we pride ourselves on providing ongoing support to essential skills work visa applicants by clarifying to their employers what they should do to secure the desired skilled staff for their company.
 You can book your free 30-minute consultation today to talk to us about your demands and we will get back to you with our estimate of your chances for a successful outcome.